glass-ships/centroot/README.md

 # CentROOT

-A CentOS 7 Docker image with Cern ROOT 6.14 and its dependencies built in.
-Includes Anaconda3.
+A CentOS 7 Docker image including installations of Cern ROOT 6.14 and Anaconda 3.

 This image can be used as a base environment into which you can install analysis packages that depend on ROOT.